ADetilie/kimera-semantics-docker/README.md

 # Output

-After simulation completion *.ply file with reconstructed mesh should be stored in `Input_Output` directory.
+After simulation completion *.ply file with reconstructed mesh should be stored in `Output` directory.

 # Tips